twelve-factor/twelve-factor/UPDATE_FAQ.md

 evolved, and we believe that Twelve-Factor also needs to evolve.

 But we also believe that the core ideas in twelve-factor are timeless and are more relevant than ever.
-“The 12-Factor App” started a revolution based on this
-idea: if there is a clean interface contract between applications and platforms, application developers can build portable, scalable applications across multiple compute runtimes and environments (local, testing, staging, production).
+“The Twelve-Factor App” started a revolution based on this idea: if there is a clean interface contract between applications and platforms, application developers can build portable, scalable applications across multiple compute runtimes and environments (local, testing, staging, production).

-This was decidedly *not* the state of affairs in 2012, when “The 12-Factor App” was first written.
+This was decidedly *not* the state of affairs in 2011, when “The Twelve-Factor App” was first written.
 By outlining a contract between applications and platforms, that began to change.
 Over the years, much of the contract defined by twelve-factor has become conventional wisdom.
 At the same time, applications have become more sophisticated, and the ecosystem’s best practices have drifted away from the details outlined in the original manifesto.